Yusuke710/nanoPerplexityAI/README.md

 python nanoPerplexityAI.py
 ```

-The script will prompt you the type your question, then it will generate a response in `response.md`
+The script will prompt you to type your question, then it will generate a response in `response.md`

 ## View the LLM Responses:
 There are several ways to visualize the responses easily: